Skip to main content

 As an international agreement, the Paris Agreement is built as a bottom-up system in certain important aspects.
 The submission of the NDCs reflects this, as the agreement does not prescribe these contributions for each Party in a top-down approach.
 NDCs, where Parties describe the effort, they offer to contribute to the collective response to climate change, are prepared, communicated and maintained by the Parties themselves.
 A small number of countries included black carbon to different extents in their first NDCs.
 Countries may continue and further elaborate black carbon issues in upcoming NDCs.* If indeed a substantial number of countries are seeking to make their climate change mitigation contribution through black carbon emissions reductions and communicate this action in their NDCs, these countries may exercise the potential option of including black carbon emission trends in their Biennial Transparency Reports.

-In the UNFCCC negotiations, the details for reporting in the enhanced transparency framework are currently being discussed.
+In the UNFCCC negotiations, the details for reporting in the enhanced transparency framework were discussed in Glasgow at COP 26, and are outlined the Decision 5/CMA.3.
 In the new transparency framework, all Parties will have to use the 2006 IPCC Guidelines for estimation of their emissions in the inventories.
 In 2019 the IPCC approved a refinement of the guidelines.
 Neither of these two documents provides guidance for estimation of black carbon emissions.
-In the negotiations of the reporting tables, possible inclusion of the 2019 IPCC Refinement is getting pushed back by some Parties.
-It seems unlikely that there will be great enthusiasm among Developing Country Parties for expanding reporting requirements, even if non-mandatory, to other climate-relevant air pollutants in the near future.
+In the negotiations of the reporting tables, possible inclusion of the 2019 IPCC Refinement is not foreseen and it seems unlikely that there will be great enthusiasm among Parties for expanding reporting requirements, even if non-mandatory, to other climate-relevant air pollutants in the near future.
 The first review of the MPGs (including the reporting tables and methodology) will happen in 2028, and no regular MPG review schedule is agreed so far.

-In the methodological support of black carbon emission reporting within UNFCCC, IPCC work is crucial.
-The IPCC's Task Force on National Greenhouse Gas Inventories was in 2020 about to commence preparatory work to develop an IPCC Methodology Report on SLCFs.
-Due to the COVID19 pandemic, the expert meetings had to be rescheduled to 2021.
-The establishment of the expert group on SLCFs and its work on SLCF inventory methodologies over the coming years is very important in terms of providing methodological guidelines for Parties.
+In the methodological support of black carbon emission reporting within UNFCCC (and also beyond), IPCC work is crucial.
+The IPCC's Task Force on National Greenhouse Gas Inventories has commenced preparatory work to develop an IPCC Methodology Report on SLCFs.
+The establishment of the Expert Group on SLCFs and its work on SLCF inventory methodologies over the coming years is very important in terms of providing methodological guidelines for Parties.
 Necessity of such guidelines will be more obvious if reporting of black carbon emissions becomes an issue of negotiations and is encouraged to be reported under the Paris Agreement transparency framework.
-As the SCLF expert group is still in the process of being established, drafting of inventory guidelines will not commence until the next IPCC cycle (after 2022).
-Depending on the IPCC internal elections and on the risk of further delay caused by COVID-19, the Methodology Report can cautiously be estimated to be approved in 2025/2026.
+So far, three TFI Expert Meetings on SLCFs have taken place[1].
+Drafting, completion and approval of the SLCF inventory guidelines is set to take place within the seventh IPCC assessment cycle beginning in 2023.

 *NDCs have to be updated every five years and have to represent a progression over time, as specified in Decision 1/CP.21.
 Parties with a time horizon until 2025 (2021-2025) in their first NDCs are requested to communicate a new NDC by 2020 and to do so every 5 years thereafter.
 Parties with a time horizon until 2030 (2021-2030) are requested to communicate a new or updated NDC by 2020 and to do so every 5 years thereafter.